ROCm/MIVisionX/README.md

 * Qt Creator for [annInferenceApp](apps/cloud_inference/client_app/README.md)
 * [protobuf](https://github.com/google/protobuf) for [inference_generator](utilities/inference_generator#inference-generator)
   * install `libprotobuf-dev` and `protobuf-compiler` needed for vx_nn
-* OpenCV 3 (optional) [download](https://github.com/opencv/opencv/releases) for vx_opencv
+* OpenCV 3.3 (optional) [download](https://github.com/opencv/opencv/releases) for vx_opencv
   * Set OpenCV_DIR environment variable to OpenCV/build folder

 ### Pre-requisites setup script - MIVisionX-setup.py

 For convenience of the developer, we here provide the setup script which will install all the dependencies required by this project.

+**MIVisionX-setup.py** builds all the prerequisites required by MIVisionX.
+The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
+If --directory option is not given the script will install deps folder in the home directory(~/) by default, else in the user specified folder.

 #### Prerequisites for running the scripts
 1. Ubuntu `16.04`/`18.04` or CentOS `7.5`/`7.6`
 2. [ROCm supported hardware](https://rocm.github.io/hardware.html)
 3. [ROCm](https://github.com/RadeonOpenCompute/ROCm#installing-from-amd-rocm-repositories)

-**MIVisionX-setup.py** - This scipts builds all the prerequisites required by MIVisionX.
-The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
-If --directory option is not given the script will install deps folder in '~/' directory by default, else in the user specified folder.

-usage:
+**usage:**
 ````
 python MIVisionX-setup.py --directory [setup directory - optional]
                           --installer [Package management tool - optional (default:apt-get) [options: Ubuntu:apt-get;CentOS:yum]]
                           --miopen    [MIOpen Version - optional (default:1.7.0)]
 ````
-*Note:* use `--installer yum` for CentOS
+**Note:** use `--installer yum` for CentOS

-##### Refer to [Wiki](https://github.com/GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/wiki) page for developer instructions.
+##### Refer to [Wiki](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX/wiki/Suggested-development-workflow) page for developer instructions.

 ## Build MIVisionX